Bible Verses About War: Scripture for Turbulent Times

 God Is Our Refuge When the World Shakes

-Before we open a single verse about armies or nations, we need to start where the Bible starts — with the character of God Himself.
+Start with the character of God.
 When war headlines scroll endlessly and anxiety tightens your chest, the first thing Scripture does is redirect your gaze upward.
 Not away from the pain, but through it, toward Someone who is unshakably present.

 “God is our refuge and strength, a very present help in trouble.
 Therefore we will not fear though the earth gives way, though the mountains be moved into the heart of the sea.”— Psalm 46:1–2 (ESV)

 Notice the psalmist does not say trouble will never come.
 Mountains can move.
 The earth can give way.
 Wars can rage.
 But the word therefore changes everything — because God is our refuge, we do not have to be ruled by fear.
-This is the foundation all these verses rest on: God is not distant from the suffering.
+These verses rest on one truth: God is not distant from our suffering.
 He is a very present help, right in the middle of it.

 If you are reading this with a knot in your stomach because someone you love is in a conflict zone, or because the images from the news just won’t leave your mind, let this verse steady you today.
 You are allowed to grieve.
 You are allowed to feel afraid.
 And if your heart feels overwhelmed, these Bible verses for stress can offer more steady truth.
 But you do not grieve or fear alone.